VivaRado/Advent/README.md

 **Production**

 To produce the font, Illustrator and Fontlab was used originally in 2007, updating to Advent  Pro Variable in 2018, a set of scripts for Adobe Illustrator (JSX) and Fontlab (Python) where written, additionally python scripts and bash, for the composition and kerning.
-Typefacets Autokern.py was used for kerning and Googles fontmace to compile the final variable font.
+Later on VRD Typography Library was introduced allowing for easier modifications to the font by utilizing a new format - a container for UFO, called the EFO.
+VRD TYPL for kerning - and compression and Googles fontmake to compile the final variable font.

-Work was done on a Linux box with VirtualBox running Windows 8 and Mac OSX Lion.
-The scripts used are in a pre-alpha state written in python.
-They could be automated.
-Addition of Opentype Features and scripts to generate them will be needed.
-The general process is aided mainly by python.
+Work was done on a Linux box with VirtualBox running Windows 8 and Mac OSX Lion / and Windows 8.

 **  **